edgedb/edgedb/doc/ref/edgeql/statements.rst

 fact that there is only one such user is a detail that can be well- known and important to the creator of the DB, but otherwise non- obvious.
-However, forcing the cardinality to be at most 1 by using the keyword ``CARDINALITY`` ensures that a set with a single object or ``{}`` is returned.
+However, forcing the cardinality to be at most 1 by using the ``LIMIT`` clause ensures that a set with a single object or ``{}`` is returned.
 This way any further code that relies on the result of this query can safely assume there's only one result available.
-In case EdgeDB generates more than one result for this query, it is going to cause a runtime error in the EdgeDB code, making it easier to debug.

 .. code-block:: eql

-    WITH
-        MODULE example,
+    WITH MODULE example
-        CARDINALITY '1'
     SELECT User {
         name,
         <owned: Issue {